 And it's not just a cosmetic issue: Higher p16 levels can lead to skin atrophy, a common condition in the elderly, which is associated with fragile skin that tears easily, slows healing after cuts, and increases the risk of infection or complications after an injury.

 What is the role of rapamycin in tissue rejuvenation?

-Rapamycin blocks the "target of rapamycin" (TOR), a protein that acts as a mediator in human cell metabolism, growth and aging.
+Rapamycin blocks the "rapamycin target" (TOR), a protein that acts as a mediator in human cell metabolism, growth and aging.

-Rapamycin's ability to improve human health beyond outward appearance is further emphasized when looking deeper at the p16 protein, which is a response to the stress human cells undergo when damaged, but is also a way to prevent the cancer.
+Rapamycin's ability to improve human health beyond outward appearance is further emphasized when looking deeper at the p16 protein, which is a stress response human cells undergo when damaged, but is also a way to prevent the cancer.
 The response of these cells to rapamycin helps prevent cancer because rapamycin slows down the cell cycle process.

 "As cells age, they become harmful and create inflammation", says Sell.
 By keeping inflammation at bay, we keep even worse consequences at bay.

 In addition to its current use to prevent organ rejection, rapamycin is currently prescribed (at higher doses than those used in the current study) as an anticancer drug and for the treatment of a rare lung disease, the lymphangioleiomyomatosis.

 The current Drexel study confirms that at low doses rapamycin has a "second identity" like that of a superhero.
 Studies also point to its ability to increase human lifespan or improve human performance.